rearc/quest/README.md

 #####  Any one or more public cloud providers: AWS, GCP, Azure.
 Cloud concepts.
 Docker (containerization).
 IAC (Infrastructure as code).
 HTTP/HTTPS.
 Linux/Unix.

 ### Q. What do i have to do ?
-#####   1) Deploy the app in any pyblic cloud and find the secret page.
+#####   1) Deploy the app in any public cloud and find the secret page.
 Use Linux 64-bit x86/64 as your OS (Amazon Linux preferred in AWS, Similar Linux flavor preferred in GCP and Azure)
 #####   2) Deploy the app in a Docker container or any other container orchestration engine available in the public cloud provider.
 Use `node:10` or later as the base image
 #####   3) Inject an environment variable (SECRET_WORD) in the docker container.
 The value of SECRET_WORD should be the secret word discovered on the secret page
 #####   4) Deploy a loadbalancer in front of the app